karlrees/docker_bedrockserver/README.md

 docker run -dit --name="minecraft" --network="host" karlrees/docker_bedrockserver
 ```

-Unfortunately, I think it's probable that with the above command, *you will lose your world* if you ever have to update the docker image (e.g. for a new server version).
-One way to get around this, *may* be to give a fixed name the mcdata folder as follows:
+It's probable that, relying on the above command, *you will lose your world* if you ever have to update the docker image (e.g. for a new server version).
+One way to get around this, is to make the mcdata folder a Docker volume as follows:

 ```
 docker run -dit --name="minecraft" --network="host" -v mcdata:/mcdata karlrees/docker_bedrockserver
 ```

-It seems to work in a few test cases that I've tried, but I'm not confident enough with that solution, however, to rely on it myself.
-Instead, I would mount a mcdata folder from the host system using the instructions in the next section.
+However, it's nonetheless possible that Docker (or more likely you) could eventually inadvertantly remove the volume somehow.
+A more fool-proof solution is to actually mount the volume to the host, as shown in the next section.

 ### Single-server with externally mounted data

 *To build/run a single server with a world whose data is stored in an externally accessible folder:*

-Aside from giving you better peace of mind that your worlds will persist after an update, this has the added benefit of giving you easy access to the mcdata folder so that you can create backups.
+Aside from giving you better peace of mind that you won't lose your data, this has the added benefit of giving you easy access to the mcdata folder so that you can create backups and/or manipulate your data.

 #### Option A (Single-world Setup Script)